plone/training/docs/voltoaddons/06-cell-renderer.md

 ```

 Notice the `schemaExtender` field.
 We'll use it to allow each extension to
-provide its own fields in the column edit widget. volto-object-widget allows
+provide its fields in the column edit widget.
-the schema used in its FlatObjectList widget to be extended by a provided
+`volto-object-widget` allows  the schema used in its `FlatObjectList` widget to
-schema extender, so we'll integrate with that.
+be extended by a provided schema extender, so we'll integrate with that.

-The old text template-based implementation can be moved to an component and
+The old text template-based implementation can be moved to a component and
 a schema extension.

-This will go inside a new folder called `CellRenderer` and a new jsx file,
+This will go inside a new folder called `CellRenderer` and a new JSX file,
 `addons/datatable-tutorial/src/CellRenderer/TextTemplate.jsx`:

 ```jsx